 These fascinating fish can predict changes in weather.
 They don’t use satellite imagery or any fancy technology for this, rather the barometric pressure changes that happen before a storm causes their activity levels to spike.

-So if you see your Weatherfish spring into action and start getting restless, it might be time to shut the windows and get ready for some rain.
+So if you see your Weatherfish spring into action and start getting restless, it is time to shut the windows and get ready for some rain.
 Apart from this, Dojo Loaches can be pretty inactive fish.

 They love hanging out at the bottom of the tank and hiding in caves or under rocks and driftwood.
 They also enjoy digging through the substrate and you’ll often find just their little faces sticking up out of the sand.